 The National Curriculum has been reinforced in recent years by the National Literacy and Numeracy Strategies which have focused on improving children's skills in English and maths.

 In addition to the National Curriculum, the teaching of Religious Education (RE) is a legal requirement.
 In Calderdale, SACRE (Standing Advisory Council for Religious Education) is involved in ensuring that high quality RE takes place in Calderdale schools.
-The latest report provides an overview of work already done, and what future work is intended to further develop RE:
+The latest report below provides an overview of work already done, and what future work is intended to further develop RE.

 Key Stage 3 and 4